Indian Football: I-League winners set to get ISL berth from 2023-24 season; promotion and relegation from following season | Goal.com

 AFC general secretary Dato' Windsor John after meeting with AIFF president Praful Patel and general secretary Kushal Das has rubber-stamped the Indian FA's proposal that will see the I-League winners get an entry into the Indian Super League (ISL) by virtue of merit from the 2022-23 season.
 The I-League winners will make the cut for ISL without paying any participation fee, Goal has learnt.

-It has also been proposed that from the 2024-25 season, the ISL will cease to be a closed league and promotion and relegation of clubs will take place.
-Although, the number of clubs to be relegated or promoted is yet to be decided.
+It has also been proposed that from the 2024-25 season, the ISL will cease to be a closed league and promotion and relegation will be implmented.
+The number of clubs to be relegated or promoted is yet to be decided.

+Also from the 2024-25 season, the ISL and the AIFF's knockout cup winners will get the continental slots as I-League will officially become India's second division.

 For the next three seasons, the existing arrangement of two parallel leagues will continue as previously suggested by Patel in July.